FMD in Cyprus and Greece

 Greece

 In March, Greece confirmed its first case of FMD in 25 years.
-Detected on the island of Lesvos in the mountainous Pelopi region, 9 animals tested positive.
-Strict movement restrictions have been introduced.
+Detected on the island of Lesvos in the mountainous Pelopi region, the island has now reported 96 outbreaks, with disease covering much of the island.

 FMD in Germany, Slovakia and Hungary